 5 Things You Need To Know For Creating Effective SKUs

 Imagine walking into a warehouse and experiencing utter chaos.
 Your orders are not able to process as you aren’t able to identify them soon enough.
 Your shipping is delayed, and you are slowly losing out on customers.
 It sounds like a nightmare.

 That could be the situation if you don’t have an essential requirement for managing your inventory – an SKU!
 Nowhere does it say an SKU is a compulsory requirement for a successful business, but can an eCommerce store function without it?
 Let’s find out.

 What is an SKU?

 An SKU, an abbreviation for Stock Keeping Unit, is a unique number appointed by a seller to the products in his store for easier inventory management and identification.
-It can be alphanumeric and can have from 8-12 characters.
+It can be alphanumeric and can have from 8 to 12 characters.

-An SKU must contain information which can be easily used to describe the product.
+An SKU must contain information that can be easily used to describe the product.
 These include details about characteristics like type, model, make, color, size, etc. You must be able to identify the product easily once you look at the SKU.

 These SKUs, stock-keeping units, are unique to your store.
 Thus, formulate them as per your understanding and method of functioning.
 Also, devise them in a uniform manner such that, a new person can easily understand and even formulate them if required.

 How is it different from a UPC?

 Stipulated authorities assign several codes.
 These include UPC, EAN, ASIN, etc. UPC (Universal Product Code) is one such parameter assigned to products.
-They are 12-digit codes which remain constant for every seller.
+They are 12-digit codes that remain constant for every seller.
 Unique product codes are numeric, are used for identifying the manufacturer and the items, and are issued by a Global organization.
 Unlike SKUs, they aren’t used for just internal purposes.